sheetalp97/credit-card-fraud-detection/README.md

 ## Overview

 This project implements machine learning models to predict fraudulent credit card transactions.
 The goal is to identify fraudulent transactions from a dataset containing credit card transaction details.
+This project was completed as part of the Capstone Project for the Post Graduate Diploma in Data Science (2020).

 ## Data Description